Investigations

 Unexpected Brake Activation

-NHTSA Preliminary Evaluation PE22002 — open, opened 2022-02-16 and involving the TESLA MODEL 3.
+NHTSA Preliminary Evaluation PE22002 - closed, opened 2022-02-16 and involving the TESLA MODEL 3.

-PE22002 Preliminary Evaluation Open
+PE22002 Preliminary Evaluation Closed

 Vehicle: TESLA MODEL 3 View model page

-NHTSA investigation PE22002 is a Preliminary Evaluation opened on 2022-02-16 and currently open.
+NHTSA investigation PE22002 is a Preliminary Evaluation opened on 2022-02-16 and currently closed.
 The subject of record is TESLA MODEL 3, which places this file inside the Office of Defects Investigation queue for TESLA.
-Latest activity on this investigation was logged on 2022-02-16 — NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.
+Latest activity on this investigation was logged on 2026-06-29 - NHTSA updates that field whenever an Information Request goes out, a supplement is filed, or a status change is recorded in the public docket.

 A Preliminary Evaluation like PE22002 is the entry point of the federal defect-investigation process.
 NHTSA engineers scan complaint databases, field reports, and manufacturer data to decide whether an Engineering Analysis is warranted, whether a voluntary recall is already sufficient, or whether the pattern does not rise to a defect finding.